ga4gh-discovery/data-connect/SEARCHSPEC.md

 The ever growing new biomedical techniques, such as next-generation genome sequencing, imaging, and others are creating vast amounts of data.
 Everyday researchers and clinicians accumulate and analyze the world's exponentially growing volumes of genomic and clinical data.
 With this large data comes the challenge for exploring and finding the data, while interpreting various available formats.

 In this specification, we offer a simple, uniform mechanism to publish, discover, query, and analyze any format of biomedical data.
 There are thousands of ways data can be stored or moved over the network.
-Any “rectangular” data that fits into rows & columns can be represented via the Search API.
+Any “rectangular” data that fits into rows & columns can be represented via the GA4GH Search API.
 This is useful for all kinds of data as we now have a common way to use the information regardless of the way it was collected.

-Search API enables an ecosystem of compatible tools and components that search genotypic and phenotypic data.
-This document describes the overall structure of the Search API and specifies how a Search API implementation should parse, execute, and respond to a query expressed in the SQL language.
+GA4GH Search API enables an ecosystem of compatible tools and components that search genotypic and phenotypic data.
+This document describes the overall structure of the GA4GH Search API and specifies how a GA4GH Search API implementation should parse, execute, and respond to a query expressed in the SQL language.
 Independently developed implementations that conform to this specification can be used interchangeably by a client, or networked together into a tree-structured federation of search nodes.

 ### Traits

-The Search API was designed with the following constraints in mind:
+GA4GH Search API was designed with the following constraints in mind:

-*   Supports Federation: Search API serves as a general-purpose framework for building federatable search-based applications across multiple implementations.
+* Supports Federation: GA4GH Search API serves as a general-purpose framework for building federatable search-based applications across multiple implementations.
 Federations of the search framework reference common schemas and properties.
 * General: Admits use cases that have not yet been thought of
-*   Minimal: Search API is purposely kept minimal so that the barriers to publishing existing data are as small as possible.
+* Minimal: GA4GH Search API is purposely kept minimal so that the barriers to publishing existing data are as small as possible.
 * Backend Agnostic: This property makes it possible to implement the framework across a large variety of backend datastores.

 ### Applications

-Various applications can be built on top of Search API implementations such as
+Various applications can be built on top of GA4GH Search API implementations such as

 *   Data and metadata indexers
 *   Query tools